2017-03-17 00:00:00 +0000

 end, true)

-• on_load and on_terminate scripts
+and on_terminate

 rspamd_config:add_on_load(function(cfg, ev_base, worker)